 The account number can be up to 17 characters (both numbers and letters).
 Include hyphens but omit spaces and special symbols.
 Enter the number from left to right and leave any unused boxes blank.
-On the sample check shown on page 1, the account number is 20202086.
+On the sample check below, the account number is 20202086.
 Do not include the check number.